schech1/uptime-buddy/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!

 ## Support

-If you encounter any issues or have questions, please open an issue on our GitHub repository.
+If you encounter any issues or have questions, please open an issue on this GitHub repository.